 Acne after childbirth can take a few weeks to a few months to clear.
 On this page, we will also discuss acne in the breastfed baby.

 What Causes Acne in Mom during Breastfeeding?

-- It could be hormonal; related to the hormones that are produced during breastfeeding, but it is mostly due to hormones that are returning to normal after giving birth.
+- It could be hormonal - related to the hormones that are produced during breastfeeding, but it is primarily due to hormones that return to normal after giving birth.
 Most Moms have acne post-pregnancy, whether they are breastfeeding or not.

-- Stress: Usually when a new baby is introduced into an already busy lifestyle, it can cause some additional stress.
-Try to relax as much as possible, and get as much help around the house or with the kids as possible.
+- Stress - Usually, when a new baby is introduced into an already busy lifestyle, it can cause additional stress.
+Try to relax as much as possible and get as much help around the house or with the kids as possible.